Best Clay vs Instantly Alternatives to Apollo.io for AI SDR Outbound 2026

 The key insight: Instantly doesn't provide contact data.
 You're either importing CSVs from Clay, pulling from Apollo's database and exporting to Instantly, or using a third data provider entirely.
 This creates a manual handoff — CSV export from Clay, import to Instantly, configure sequence, launch campaign.
 Budget 15 minutes per batch until you automate the handoff with Make.com ($10/month) or Zapier.

-AiSDR is not a Clay or Instantly replacement — it's a fully autonomous AI agent handling prospecting, sequencing, reply classification, and meeting booking, starting at $900/month equivalent (billed quarterly) for the Explore plan (1,200 lead search credits/month).
+AiSDR is not a Clay or Instantly replacement — it's an automated AI agent handling prospecting, sequencing, reply classification, and meeting booking, starting at $900/month equivalent (billed quarterly) for the Explore plan (1,200 lead search credits/month).

 Where Clay replaces Apollo's data layer and Instantly replaces its sequencer, AiSDR replaces the entire SDR function.
 The platform's AI Strategist generates outbound plays, auto-classifies replies, handles multichannel follow-ups, and books meetings without human intervention.
 This is the opposite of Apollo's hands-on, operator-driven model.